diciws/iBomb/README.md

 # iBomb
 iBomb is a 2D Flat Game in Javascript, place a Bomb and destroy Chests in your World

-The aim is to destroy all Chests.
+The aim is to destroy all Chests in the Game field.

 <h1>Installation</h1>